Combining Context Awareness and Planning to Learn Behavior Trees from Demonstration

 Not using BTs, there are other LfD methods that have been used to learn a task plan.
 Some authors have focused on learning some kind of FSM.
 In~\cite{niekum_learning_2015} an FSM is learned while in~\cite{hovland_skill_1996} a Hidden Markov Model (HMM) is learned.
 A different approach is taken by the authors in~\cite{konidaris_robot_2012} where skill chains are created by chaining skills that have a goal that allows the next skill to be executed successfully.
 Chains from multiple demonstrations are combined into a skill tree to allow multiple chains that achieve the same goal.
 The main advantage of using BTs over these methods is the increased readability and inherent reactivity of BTs.

-The algorithm we propose in this paper is based on the work of~\cite{ekvall_robot_2008} and~\cite{colledanchise_towards_2019}.
-Authors in~\cite{ekvall_robot_2008} propose to use a demonstration to infer constraints about the order in which actions should be performed.
-When the actions are given pre- and post-conditions, we can use a planner to construct a plan that satisfies the demonstrated constraints, leveraging the idea of backchaining.
+The method we propose in this paper builds on the work of~\cite{ekvall_robot_2008} and~\cite{colledanchise_towards_2019}.
+Authors in~\cite{ekvall_robot_2008} use a demonstration to infer constraints about the order in which actions should be performed, and, if multiple demonstrations are provided, the robot can learn to generalize, instead of just repeating what the humans do.
+When the actions are given pre- and post-conditions, a planner can be used to construct a plan that satisfies the demonstrated constraints, leveraging the idea of backchaining. \emph{Pre-conditions} are the conditions that must be satisfied prior to executing the action, while \emph{post-conditions} are the conditions that will be satisfied as an effect of the action execution.
+For example, taking Table~\ref{tab:actions} as reference, a pre-condition to the \textit{Pick} action is that the robot gripper is open, while post-conditions are that the gripper is closed and an object is held.
 Colledanchise et al.~\cite{colledanchise_towards_2019} present a planner to automatically grow a BT.
-The algorithm grows the tree iteratively, where in each iteration the current tree is executed and failing preconditions are replaced with subtrees that execute actions with appropriate postconditions.
+The algorithm grows the tree iteratively, where in each iteration the current tree is executed and failing pre-conditions are replaced with subtrees that execute actions with appropriate post-conditions.